MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/adapter-oracle-database/step-2-configure-an-orchestration-to-use-the-oracle-db-adapter-in-biztalk.md

 ---
+description: "Learn more about: Step 2: Configure the Orchestration in BizTalk Server Administration Console to use the Oracle Database adapter"
 title: "Step 2: Configure the Orchestration in BizTalk Server Administration Console to use the Oracle Database adapter | Microsoft Docs" ms.custom: "" ms.date: "06/08/2017"